Health coverage FAQs

 What determines the monthly premium I pay for my plan?

-The plan, your age and the ages of your dependents — your spouse or domestic partner and your children — affect your premium.
+The plan, your age and the ages of your dependents — your spouse or domestic partner and your children — as well as tobacco use affect your premium.
 In some cases, the region also plays a part.

 Your rate will go up a little each year until you turn 65, when you’ll be eligible for Medicare.
 If you are covering children under age 21, they each have the same rate based on the plan.
 Child dependents age 21 through 25 have a rate based on their actual age.